 GEO / Underrepresented Student Scholarship

-- Open to undergraduate students who plan to participate in a Creighton-approved, credit-bearing study abroad program during the semester OR a Faculty-Led Program Abroad (FLPA) during the summer term
+- Open to undergraduate students who plan to participate in a Creighton-approved, credit-bearing study abroad program during the semester or academic year

 - Students must be applying for their first college study abroad program